โž—Linear Algebra and Differential Equations

 Gram-Schmidt Orthogonalization Process

-• Input: any set of linearly independent vectors; Output: orthogonal vectors spanning the same subspace
+Gram-Schmidt takes any set of linearly independent vectors and produces orthogonal vectors spanning the same subspace.
+Here's how it works:

 Orthogonal Complements

-• Definition: VV^\perp contains all vectors orthogonal to every vector in subspace VV
+• Definition: VโŠฅV^\perp contains all vectors orthogonal to every vector in subspace VV.

-• Direct sum property: VV=RnV \oplus V^\perp = \mathbb{R}^n—any vector decomposes uniquely into components from each
+• Direct sum property: VโŠ•VโŠฅ=RnV \oplus V^\perp = \mathbb{R}^n.
+Any vector decomposes uniquely into a component in VV and a component in VโŠฅV^\perp.

-Compare: Orthogonal projection onto a vector vs. onto a subspace—same principle, but subspace projection requires projecting onto each basis vector and summing.
+Compare: Orthogonal projection onto a vector vs. onto a subspace: same principle, but subspace projection requires projecting onto each basis vector of the subspace and summing the results.
 If an exam problem asks for "closest point in a subspace," you're doing orthogonal projection.

 Orthogonal Matrices and Transformations

 When orthogonality is built into a matrix's structure, you get transformations that preserve geometry.
-These matrices satisfy ATA=IA^T A = I, meaning the transpose equals the inverse.
+These matrices satisfy ATA=IA^T A = I, meaning the transpose is the inverse.

 Orthogonal Matrices

-• Column (and row) structure: columns form an orthonormal set—this is how you verify orthogonality
+• Column (and row) structure: the columns form an orthonormal set.
+This is how you verify a matrix is orthogonal: check that columns are pairwise orthogonal and each has unit length.

 Orthogonal Transformations